Vijayganeshsrinivasan/Live-plot-of-speed-and-time-to-understand-congestion-in-New-York/README.md

 ## Explanation of the Code

+**What happens when the code runs**

 ![Image of Plot](https://github.com/IE-555/api-vijay-ganesh-srinivasan-ramakrishna-polepeddi/blob/master/images/Capture_2.PNG)

 **The uploaded code is executed in the Jupyter environment.
 If you're trying to execute using Spyder, Windows Powershell or Apple command prompt the method may or may not vary**

-The uploaded code, `Live_Traffic_Data.py`, needs the following packages to be present.
+The uploaded code `Live_Traffic_Data.py` needs the following packages to be present.
 If not try installing it:
 ```
-import pandas as pd
-import folium
-from sodapy import Socrata
+Pandas
+Folium
+Socrata from Sodapy
 ```
 Mostly anyone using Python will have Pandas.
 The above 2 packages Folium and Sodapy could be installed as follows
 ```